Remediation and Reclamation Policy Issues and Knowledge Gaps

 Technology improvements and finding new applications of existing and new technologies to reduce reclamation and remediation costs and timelines.

-1. Petroleum hydrocarbon in fractured bedrock – effective remedial methods, associated risks, assessment effectiveness and relevance to environmental risk.
+1. Petroleum hydrocarbon, salinity and metals effective remedial technologies and methods (including small volumes and longer timeframes), associated risks, assessment effectiveness and relevance to environmental risk

 • Techniques for meeting infill requirements on problem sites.